 China introduced VAT in the 1990s to improve tax collection.
 Since 2012, it has been gradually replacing the previous business tax system with VAT.
 In China, VAT is a tax added to goods and services during their production and distribution.
 At each stage of the process, VAT is added based on the value added during that stage.
 This tax is included in the product’s price and companies have to pay it based on their sales to the government.
 Essentially, it’s a tax on the value added to a product or service during the production and distribution process involved.

 VAT Payable = Output VAT – Input VAT

-For most companies, VAT is calculated based on total applicable sales/invoices raised, as a specified percentage of sale amount – this is known as Output VAT.
-The total VAT payable is calculated by subtracting from this Input VAT.
+For most companies, VAT is calculated based on total applicable sales/invoices raised, as a specified percentage of the sale amount – this is known as output VAT.
+The total VAT payable is calculated by subtracting from this input VAT.
 This is an allowance for VAT paid for purchases by the company.

 VAT – Registration and Options

 All companies in China are required to obtain VAT registration numbers from the local tax bureau to pay VAT on sales once a minimum threshold is attained.
 This threshold varies by region from approximately 5,000 to 20,000 CNY sales per month.
 Companies that exceed this threshold are required to register for VAT and obtain a VAT registration number.

 In China, there are two types of VAT taxpayers: general taxpayers and small-scale taxpayers.
 Large-scale enterprises with an annual taxable income of more than RMB 5 million are known as general taxpayers and pay VAT at a rate of 17%.
 Meanwhile, businesses with an annual taxable income of less than RMB 5 million are called small-scale taxpayers and are subject to a lower VAT rate of either 3% or 6%.